 Despite considerable gender convergence over time, substantial gender inequality persists in all countries.
 Recent work highlights the importance of parenthood for the persistence of gender inequality in labor market outcomes.
-Kleven, Landais, and Søgaard (forthcoming) estimate the impact of children on the labor market outcomes of women relative to men child penalties-in Denmark.
-They show that the long-run child penalty in earnings is about 20 percent and that this can explain most of the remaining gender inequality.
+Kleven et al. (2018) estimate the impact of children on the labor market outcomes of women relative to men - child penalties - in Denmark.
+They show that the long-run child penalty in earnings is about 20% and that this can explain most of the remaining gender inequality.
 Research on other countries suggests that this is a pervasive phenomenon.

-The main contribution of this paper is to estimate child penalties in different countries using the same empirical approach, specification, and sample selection.
+The main contribution of this paper is to estimate child penalties in different countries using the same empirical approach, specification and sample selection.
 We consider six countries that span a wide range of policies and norms: two Scandinavian countries (Denmark and Sweden), two German-speaking countries (Germany and Austria), and two English-speaking countries (United Kingdom and United States).
-The analysis reveals some striking similarities in the qualitative effects of children, but also some sharp
+The analysis reveals some striking similarities in the qualitative effects of children, but also some sharp differences in the magnitude of the effects.
+We end the paper with a discussion of likely explanations for these differences.